Access-Point-Program/cohort-3-rules-engine-admin/README.md

   - Variable name = rules_engine_password
   - Variable value = same password as before
 - MAKE SURE TO PUSH OK TWICE
+- After it has been saved and you close out, ensure you restart your IDE

 # Creating the Database
 - Right-click the "Databases" directory